MumenJarrah/CloudLabs/lab5.md

     numbers p and q , such that n = pq.
 Please identify the values for these elements in your certificate and key files.

+By runnung this command `openssl x509 -in ca.crt -text -noout`, we can examine the certificate content.
+The following figure highlights that the certificate is issued for a Certificate Authority (CA).

 ### 3.2 Task 2: Generating a Certificate Request for Your Web Server

 A company called `bank32.com` wants to get a public-